Table of Contents

 Different types of pneumonia have different prognoses

 The prognosis highly depends on the type of pneumonia.
-While primary community-acquired pneumonia has a good prognosis with a fatality rate below 1 %, the mortality rate in secondary hospital-acquired pneumonia is about 20 %.
-Cases of pneumonia that require hospitalization have a mortality rate of > 10 %.
+While primary CAP has a good prognosis with a fatality rate below 1%, the mortality rate in secondary HAP is approx. 20%.
+Cases of pneumonia that require hospitalization have a mortality rate of > 10%.

 Pneumococcal vaccination for pneumonia prevention

-Risk groups such as infants, diabetics, patients with the weakened immune system, patients older than 65 with recurrent respiratory diseases and patients after splenectomy are advised to get vaccinated against pneumococcus.
+Risk groups such as infants, diabetics, patients with weakened immune system, patients older than 65 with recurrent respiratory diseases, and patients after splenectomy are advised to get vaccinated against pneumococcus.

 Flu vaccination for the prevention of pneumonia